kpedro88/breadcrumbs/README.md

 If Singularity is needed for a given CMSSW version (determined by checking the base OS), the environment command will launch the appropriate container (with GPU support, if possible), and call the above CMSSW environment command.
-This is accomplished by a bash function `benv`.
+This is accomplished by a bash script `benv` that is created by the installation script.

 A directory in the list can block other related directories from being added to the list.
 By default, blocking is not enabled.
 A directory with a block level of 0 will block any of its subdirectories.